Lehm35/Lehm35/README.md

 - 👋 Hi, I’m Lehm
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning css, html, javascript, python
+- 🌱 I’m currently learning Python
-- 📫 How to reach me - Lehm_#4116 (Discord)
+- 📫 How to reach me - Lehm_#4116

 <!---
 Lehm35/Lehm35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.